Learning to Discover Iterative Spectral Algorithms: Empirical Results

 \section{Empirical Results}

 In this section, we describe the empirical performance of the \framework framework.
-We trained neural network engines for eigenvalue problems, linear systems, and matrix inverse square roots, and we evaluated their performance.
+We trained neural network engines for linear systems, eigenvalue problems, and matrix inverse square roots, and we evaluated their performance.